camillesalvador/sw-fed-app/README.md

 - Initial page SSR (server side rendering) loaded with filters to show Next.js capabilities
 - CSR (client side rendering) for character list with a debounce to prevent excessive API calls
+- Didn't have enough time to implement filtering but skeleton is added.
+  - The intention is to have a multi-level dropdown to filter for films, species and planets.
+  - Grab characters within selected filter
+  - Search would have been CSR with no additional API call to /people
+- add loading in between calls

+### If I had more time,

+- add dark mode
+- improve ui
+- add playwright tests
+- complete filter and search combined

+## Things noticed

+- Some characters (eg. Luke Skywalker) not returning species (high chance that those with missing are all human. need to check)